DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 When choosing which card(s) to use for which part of the reading, select from the following lists.
 ### The Tome of Strahd
 The Tome of Strahd is not present in the Material Plane of Barovia.
-Instead, it is held by the **gallows speaker** Leo Dilisnya within the Ethereal Plane.
+Instead, the **Nine of Glyphs—Traitor*** foretells that it is held by the **gallows speaker** Leo Dilisnya within the Ethereal Plane.
 See [[Arc I - The Lost Soul]] for more information about the gallows speaker.
 ### The Holy Symbol of Ravenkind
 Place the *Holy Symbol of Ravenkind* in the shrine of Mother Night in the werewolf den (***Five of Swords—Myrmidon***).
 ### The Sunsword
-Place the *Sunsword* in one of the following locations:

-* ***Seven of Swords—Hooded One.*** Choose the head of the giant statue in the Amber Temple if you want to force the players to fight Neferon, the **arcanaloth.**
-* ***Eight of Glyphs—Bishop.*** Choose the sealed treasury of the Amber Temple if you want to give your players a reason to delve more deeply into the Amber Temple.
+Place the *Sunsword* in the sealed treasury of the Amber Temple (***Eight of Glyphs—Bishop).
 ### Strahd's Enemy
 Assign the role of Strahd's Enemy to Ezmerelda d'Avenir (***Mists—Queen of Spades).***
 ### Strahd's Location